 Get a better handle around inventory

-Inventory is one of the biggest – if not the biggest – expense that ecommerce businesses have.
+Inventory is one of the biggest – if not the biggest – expense that eCommerce businesses have.
 Most are funding inventory purchases on credit cards and maybe the occasional loan.
-We recommend running through a variety of options to have a gameplan for each scenario such as:
+We recommend using inventory management software to help with inventory forecasting.

 - Know your turnaround times for each item.
 And, how long will it take to restock?